diegoandresalvarez/solidos/docs/protocolo_examenes_orales.md

 * El examen durará a lo más 20 minutos.
 En este tiempo se harán mínimo 3 preguntas y máximo 5 preguntas.
 Todas las preguntas tendrán la misma ponderación.
 Este tiempo incluirá la calificación y retroalimentación.

 * Cualquier anormalidad referida al espacio, ingreso de personas o interrupciones de terceros que no sean justificadas implica la interrupción inmediata del examen.
+Interrupciones involuntarias como que alguien abre involuntariamente la puerta, no entra a la habitación e inmediatamente la cierra, no son causas válidas para la interrupción del examen.

-# Otros consejos
+## Otros consejos
 * Like in an in-person oral exam, be punctual and perhaps even be online 15 minutes before the exam to make sure your internet connection works well

 * Familiarise yourself with the format and requirements of the oral exam and know what to prepare for it in advance: which programmes/software/apps do you need?
 Do you have them?
 Are they working properly?